 Your friends, family or colleagues have finally convinced you to give Internet dating a try.
 You’re ready to take the plunge and wonder what’s the best approach.
 The following tips from my husband and me are based on our personal experiences and the experiences of friends and coaching clients:

 - Don’t get on-line as an attempt to get over your last relationship.
 Take time to heal your heart before entering the dating world again.
-If you need help getting over a past relationship, check out Conscious Uncoupling Coaching.

 - Be honest and clear about what you’re looking for – friendship or long-term relationship.